owkin/FLamby/Quickstart.md

 ```

+Note that other models and loss functions compatible with the dataset can be used as long as they inherit from torch.nn.Module.

 ### Downloading a dataset

-We will follow up on how to download a dataset that is not hosted in this repository.
+We will follow up on how to download datasets that are not hosted on this repository.
-We will use Fed-Heart-Disease as the download process is simple and it requires no preprocessing.
+We will use the example of Fed-Heart-Disease as its download process is simple and it requires no preprocessing.
 Please run:

 ```